behu-kea/ITA23-2-sem/applikationsudvikling/09-firebase-cloud-firestore.md

 data class Car(
     val color: String = "", // Make properties public
     val numberOfWheels: Int = 0 // Provide default values
+  	@DocumentId var documentId: String? = null
 ) {}
 ```

+The important is the `documentId` annotation!
+It ensures that the documentId from Firestore is put into the object when fetching and creating!
+That is because Firestore creates the id not us!
+At least by default